Why do we collect your personal information?

 - Filling in paper-based forms, such as interest forms and order forms, or by corresponding with us by post or telephone.

-- Request marketing information to be sent to you;
+- Requesting marketing information to be sent to you:

 - Analytics providers such as Google Analytics and Twitter